The Best Oils for Deep Frying

 Remove Large Used Oil Quantities With Baker Commodities

 If you work with cooking oil often, Baker Commodities can make your oil disposal easier.
 Without proper grease and oil removal, you may face fines and penalties on top of a clogged drainage system.
 We prioritize collecting used grease and oil you no longer need, so you can get rid of your kitchen’s used oil in an eco-friendly and ethical manner.
+Our team uses carbon-negative processes to lower greenhouse gas emissions and contribute to a more sustainable planet.

 Whether you work in hospitality, education or another industry where you cook with oil frequently, Baker Commodities can work with you to create a grease collection pickup schedule that works for your needs.
 Contact us today with any questions about our services.